-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-- 2.10.b.
-In addition to the program director, there must be at least one core physician faculty member who is certified in reproductive endocrinology and infertility by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology, or who possesses subspecialty qualifications acceptable to the Review Committee.
+(Core) - 2.10.b.
+In addition to the program director, there must be at least one additional core physician faculty member.
 (Core) - 2.10.c.
-In addition to the program director, there must be at least one core faculty member who is qualified and available to serve as a research mentor to the fellows.
-(Core)
+In addition to the program director, at least one core faculty member must be qualified and available to serve as a research mentor to the fellows.
+(Core) - 2.11.
+Program Coordinator

-2.11.
-Program Coordinator There must be a program coordinator.
-(Core)
+There must be a program coordinator.
+(Core) - 2.11.a.

-- 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 0.3 FTE for administration of the program.
+(Core)